 - The Verdict

 Why Fixed Power?

-This also means that they are simple to use and lighter.
-The lack of moving parts and adjustments combined make these scopes ideal for situations where you don’t want a bulky heavy or complicated optic.
+This also means that they are simple to use and are much lighter.
+The lack of moving parts and adjustments combine to make these scopes ideal for situations where you don’t want a bulky, heavy or complicated optic.

-This makes them ideal for dangerous game, stalking, and lightfast carbines, because they can be made smaller and lighter than their competitors with no loss in performance other than the fixed magnification.
+This makes them ideal for dangerous game, stalking, and lightning fast carbines, because they can be made smaller and lighter than their competitors with no loss in performance other than the fixed magnification.

 The more you hunt the more you realize that magnification isn’t always needed, and just having crosshairs to look through gives an enormous advantage over iron sights.
 When you don’t have to focus on aligning the front sight with the rear side and the targets all at once, you are capable of much more accuracy.

 That is the idea behind having a red dot or a fixed magnification optic, it allows you to shoot better but doesn’t necessarily give you the full benefits of the scope.

 You’ll see a trend on fixed power scopes to make the cheapest scope possible.
 Try to stay away from models that have inferior optical quality and sacrifice performance for cost.
 Of course, at some point, you’ll lose quality as you move down the spectrum, but these days technology has made it very cheap to produce decent quality glass for plinking and casual hunting.
 Don’t compromise if you don’t have to!